Scholarly Support Fund (SSF) FAQ & GUIDELINES

 3.1 “When will I be hearing from you?”

-After you apply, you will be contacted within 2-3 days by one of our committee members to tell you whether or not you have been accepted, waitlisted, or denied funding.
+After you apply, you will be contacted by one of our committee members within 2-3 days after the application window closing to tell you whether or not your application made it to the finalists, have been waitlisted, or did not make the cut.
 Hoping for the best, you should start gathering your receipts.
 You will hear from us soon after applications!

 Once you are notified that you’ve been selected to receive SSF, you will have 10 days starting from that date to send us all the receipts needed to process your grant.
 Within 10 days of the first email notification, you must submit, by email: